modelpack/model-spec/docs/config.md

     Must be set to "layers".

+  - **file_infos** _object_, REQUIRED

+    Specifies the file information for each layer.
+The key is the digest of the layer content, and the value is the file information (`os.FileInfo`) for that layer, including metadata such as file size, permissions, modification time, etc.

   - **diff_ids** _array of strings_, REQUIRED

     An array of layer content hashes (`DiffIDs`), in order from first to last.